ArdentEmpiricist/enc_file/README.md

 at your option.

-Any contribution intentionally submitted for inclusion in the work shall be dual licensed as above, without any additional terms or conditions.
+Any contribution intentionally submitted for inclusion in this work shall be dual licensed as above, without any additional terms or conditions.

 ---